ikmalsaid/mindful-escapades/README.md

 ## Tips and Release Notes
 - You can always change the image style and the type of voice according to your preferences.
-- This app operates in single mode.
+- This app operates in single session mode, for now.
+Therefore, multi-session support is not available.
 To restart a new story if you experience any strange behavior, press the 'Reset All' button.